 How do I disable or uninstall Duo RDP in Safe Mode?

-To disable the Duo integration in Windows Vista, Windows 7, Server 2008, or Windows 8 run the following from an elevated command prompt:
+To disable Duo’s credential provider on Windows Vista and later (including Windows 10) run the following from an elevated command prompt:

 regsvr32 /u "C:\Program Files\Duo Security\DuoCredProv\DuoCredProv.dll" regsvr32 /u "C:\Program Files\Duo Security\DuoCredProv\DuoCredFilter.dll"